halkyonio/operator/README.md

 ## Introduction

-Deploying modern micro-services applications that utilize the [12-factor](https://12factor.net/) guidelines to Kubernetes is difficult, mainly due to the host of different and complex Kubernetes Resources involved.
+Deploying modern micro-services applications that comply with the [12-factor](https://12factor.net/) guidelines to Kubernetes is difficult, mainly due to the host of different and complex Kubernetes Resources involved.
 In such scenarios developer experience becomes very important.

 This projects aims to tackle said complexity and vastly **simplify** the process of deploying micro-service applications to Kubernetes.